|Booking an appointment||Late to an appointment||Where to go for an appointment|

 Scheduled appointments are available at both 220 Bagot St. and 115 Clarence St. between 8:30 a.m. and 4:30 p.m. from Monday to Friday.
 (Please note: Our offices are closed from noon to 1 p.m.)

-Our After Hours Clinic, at 115 Clarence St., is open Monday to Thursday from 5 p.m. to 8 p.m. and Saturday from 1 p.m. to 4 p.m.
+Our After Hours Clinic, at 115 Clarence St., second floor, is open Monday to Thursday from 5 p.m. to 8 p.m. and Saturday from 1 p.m. to 4 p.m.
+You must be a patient of the Queen’s Family Health Team to attend our After Hours Clinic.

 Outside of scheduled clinic times, someone is always available to help you.
 Please dial 613-533-9303 to reach the on-call doctor or nurse who is available 24 hours a day, seven days a week.